 The measurements consist of spectral images of the bruise.
 Based on these images the size of the hemoglobin and bilirubin areas can be determined.
-Using the change of the size of these areas over time the healing of the bruise can be monitored and used to see the possible differences between the bruises caused by different forces of impact.
+Using the change of the size of these areas over time the healing of the bruise can be monitored and used to see the possible differences between the healing of the cooled and the uncooled bruise.